Joan/Quiz/Readme.md

 # Quiz

-A LAN web based video, music and images riddle app with buzzers
+A LAN-based video, music and images riddle web app with buzzers

 ## Screenshots